Nomad-Media/samples/nomad-samples/python/event_instance_scheduler/Readme.md

 # Event Instance Scheduler Python
-Learning to user the Nomad API content path to create, update, and delete instances in Javascript
+Learning to user the Nomad API content path to create, update, and delete instances in Python

 ## Event Instance API Sample Code